 SAGNOs of this type can be found in the Arab Region, Asia Pacific Region and Europe Region.

-Some Member Organizations are made up of a Federation of Component Associations.
+Some Member Organisations are made up of a Federation of Component Associations.
 Each of the Component Associations has to comply with the criteria laid down in the Constitution (see above).

 Guidisme and Scoutisme en Belgique is an example of a Federation.

-The Member Organization is called Guidisme et Scoutisme en Belgique (GSB).
+The Member Organisation is called Guidisme et Scoutisme en Belgique (GSB).